Hotmoka/hotmoka/tutorial/Takamaka.md

     TransactionReference tictactoe = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest(
-      creator, // this account pays for the transaction _50_000, // gas provided to the transaction blockchain.takamakaBase, // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../tictactoe/dist/tictactoe.jar")), // bytes containing the jar to install blockchain.takamakaBase
+      creator, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+      blockchain.takamakaCode(), // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../tictactoe/dist/tictactoe.jar")), // bytes containing the jar to install blockchain.takamakaCode()
     ));

     Classpath classpath = new Classpath(tictactoe, true);